raynmetal/game-of-ur/docs/systems/toymaker-engine/scene_system.md

 The ToyMaker::SceneSystem is responsible for maintaining and exposing the currently active scene.
 It does so by holding a reference to a scene tree.

-The scene tree is made up of scene nodes, derived from ToyMaker::SceneNodeCore.
+The scene tree is made up of scene nodes derived from ToyMaker::SceneNodeCore.
 Each node is a wrapper over an ToyMaker::Entity.
 This entity is guaranteed to have at least 3 components:

 - ToyMaker::Placement -- The position, orientation, and scale of the node, relative to its parent (or not, depending on ToyMaker::RelativeTo)